Wednesday, September 23, 2009

 Thursday, July 9, 2009

 Yesterday, a judge helped me slap down the opposing counsel who was sure he was right and I was wrong about what the Rules permit.
 Before I asked the court for help, I tried to reason with the attorney.
-Apparently, my comment that I used be on the committee that writes and revised the rules carried no weight; he did what he wanted, anyway.
+Apparently, my comment that I used be on the committee that writes and revises the rules carried no weight; he did what he wanted, anyway.

 The day before, I had to call a judge on the same attorney so that I could conduct a deposition as the rules permit.